Central Highlands Congregation of God

 A convocation is a special assembly.
 The Sabbath is a holy convocation, an assembly called by God so we can fellowship with Him.
-The Sabbath is intended to be a time when Christians can gather together to study God's Word, to pray together and to sing praises to God together.
-Paul reminds us (the ecclesia - the called-out ones) not to forsake the assembling of ourselves together.
-(Hebrews 10:25) 2
+The Sabbath is intended to be a time when Christians can gather together to study God’s Word, to pray together and to sing praises to God together.
+Paul reminds us (the ecclesia - the called-out ones) not to forsake the assembling of ourselves together (Hebrews 10:25).
+11

 The restriction against working on the Sabbath was specifically given to free us from our normal duties and responsibilities so we can have time to devote to worshipping God and to be with others who share our belief in the One True God.
 The Sabbath was not given to us to be a burden, but to be a time of liberation and refreshment.
 God says:

 The Sabbath is also a day for compassion and equality.
-God insists that the benefits of the Sabbath are to be extended to all, even to one's animals.
-All are to freely share in God's day of rest.
+God insists that the benefits of the Sabbath are to be extended to all, even to one’s animals.
+All, including Gentiles, are to freely share in God’s day of rest:

 Observe the Sabbath day, to keep it holy, as Jehovah your God commanded you.

-Six days you shall labor and do all your work, and the seventh day is a sabbath of Jehovah your God.
+Six days you shall labour and do all your work, and the seventh day is a Sabbath of Jehovah your God.

 You shall not do any work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your ox, nor your donkey, nor any of your cattle, nor your foreigner who is within your gates, so your male servant and your female servant may rest as you do.

 Indeed, this passage also reveals another reason for the joy the Sabbath brings us.
-It reminds us of how the Israelites were freed from slavery to Egypt, and figuratively, how each of us was set free from slavery to sin by the actions of Jesus Christ.
-Now we can rest from our ceaseless, and fruitless, efforts to earn our own salvation and revel in our new-found freedom through Christ.
+It reminds us of how the Israelites were freed from slavery to Egypt, and figuratively, how each of us was set free from slavery to sin by the actions of Jeshua the Messiah.
+Now we can rest from our ceaseless, and fruitless, efforts to earn our own salvation and revel in our new-found freedom through our Anointed.

 The Sabbath is also a blessing to busy modern families.
 It is one day where they can set aside their various work obligations and spend the day together, worshipping God and enjoying His Creation.